 Soros Equality Fellowship

-We encourage this year’s cohort to consider their project within the current social and political moment.
-We know toxic narratives, racialized anxiety, economic insecurity, and an outright assault on civil rights protections have reinforced divisions and the systems that perpetuate inequities.
-It is in this context that we ask applicants to place their project and explain how and why their project is necessary to counter these threats and move toward a new and inclusive multiracial democracy.
+We are living in unprecedented times in the United States, where the issues of inequality have created a new racial reckoning to address issues of injustice.
+As such, we believe this year’s cohort should consider their project within the current social and political moment.
+We know toxic narratives, racialized anxiety, economic insecurity, and an ongoing health pandemic have reinforced divisions and the systems that perpetuate inequities.
+It is in this context that we ask applicants to place their project and explain how and why their project is necessary to counter these threats and move toward a more inclusive multiracial democracy.

 Fellowship Term and Time Commitment

-Applicants must be able to devote at least 35 hours per week to the project if awarded a fellowship; and the project must be the applicant’s only full-time work during the course of the fellowship.
-Fellows cannot be full-time students during their fellowship.
-In addition, if awarded a fellowship, applicants must be available to attend a set of activities during the fellowship term.
-Exact dates and locations will be confirmed upon fellowship selection.
+Applicants must be able to devote at least 35 hours per week to the project if awarded a Fellowship; and the project must be the applicant’s only full-time work during the course of the Fellowship.

 Projects Based Outside the United States

-Applicants may be based outside the United States, provided their work directly pertains to a U.S. racial justice issue and are able to demonstrate a proficiency in spoken and written English.
+Applicants may be based outside the United States, provided their work directly pertains to a U.S. racial justice issue and is able to demonstrate a proficiency in spoken and written English.

 Up to two individuals can apply jointly for a Soros Equality Fellowship.
 However, joint applications will share one fellowship award.
 A joint application should be completed together as a single submission.
-For joint applicants, the full-time work requirement does not apply to each applicant.
+For joint applicants, the “full-time work” requirement does not apply to each applicant.
 All other restrictions associated with an individual application still apply.
-Be sure to explain why this particular partnership is necessary to fulfill the objectives of the project and how responsibilities will be distributed.

 The program does not fund the following: